Flying-Acorn/Soil-SDK-Unity/docs/socialauthentication/Integration.md

 Before integrating, ensure you have completed the [Installation](../Installation.md) and understand the [Introduction](Introduction.md).

+> Important: Google authentication on Android requires Android API level 34 (Android 14) or higher.
+Some dependency libraries used by the SDK indicate a minimum API level of 28 — verify your Android project's minSdkVersion/targetSdkVersion and plan for device compatibility.

 **Service Enablement**: Ensure the Social Authentication service is enabled for your account.
 Reach out to your Soil contact to enable the service for you.

 ## Complete Account Linking Sequence